randyreeder/smartthings/GARMIN_INTEGRATION.md

 - Prefer not to use your SmartThings login through a web browser

 ### ✅ Choose Method 2 (OAuth) if you:
-- Don't want to create any tokens yourself
 - Prefer logging in through the official SmartThings website
 - Want a more "app-like" authorization experience